 Most of the poem is about Casey — the buildup and tension as the first and second strikes are called.
 The crowd goes crazy; Casey remains utterly calm, seemingly unfazed and unaffected.
 The crowd screams for the umpire’s head — twice.
 And finally we read the windup to the third pitch, the one everyone knows Casey will not, cannot let go by.

 Preparation.
 Expectations.
 Over-confidence.
 Bravado.
 Waiting until the last possible moment.
 The hopes and dreams and disappointments that happen in the workplace, whether a baseball stadium or cubeville.

 We never learn the name of the opposing pitcher, or even the first names of Flynn or Casey (we know “Jimmy” Blake likely because Thayer needed two syllables to complete the line).
 We don’t know the size of Mudville, only that it’s big enough for 5,000 to fill the stadium (remember this was 1888).

 The little we do know forces us to look on the action at hand, how this work of baseball happens in this particular game.
 In the process, the story of the poem becomes a metaphor for a particular kind of work situation — the over-confidence and even arrogance that leads to failure.

 Think Enron.
-Think the current state of J.C.
+Think J.C.
 Penney.
 Think politics.
 Think of a hundred other examples of how pride leads to failure.